TiVo/androidx-media/CONTRIBUTING-TIVO.md

 Once we update our local `release` branch with the latest version from *upstream* (Google) that includes your pull request (congratulations!), we compare against the (preserved) `t-fix-xyz-bug` branch and verify the change is as we published it.
 At this point the cycle is complete and `t-fix-xyz-bug` branch can be deleted.
 Keeping the branch around is helpful in resolving changes from Google vs our own local changes.

-### Publishing New Versions ###
-Before *publishing* a `release-*` branch you must update the reported version number.
-For TiVo changes update the patch version, keeping the same base ExoPlayer version number.

-The reported version is in two places in the ExoPlayer code:

-1. The gradle publish version number, two values in [constants.gradle](https://github.com/tivocorp/exoplayerprvt/blob/release/constants.gradle)
-2. The [ExoPlayerLibraryInfo](https://github.com/tivocorp/exoplayerprvt/blob/release/library/core/src/main/java/com/google/android/exoplayer2/ExoPlayerLibraryInfo.java) class VERSION and VERSION_SLASHY

-Both of these must be updated to the same number.
-Specific steps are:

-1. Create a new topic branch, `t-update-version-maj.min.micro-patch`.
-Only patch should change for TiVo code change releases
-1. Update `ExoPlayerLibraryInfo.java` and `constants.gradle` (see above)
-1. Use git history (`git log --pretty=format:"%h %ad | %s%d [%an]" --graph --date=short release`) to update the [RELEASENOTES](https://github.com/tivocorp/exoplayerprvt/blob/release/RELEASENOTES.md), follow the pattern
-1. Submit the branch with a pull request, only these three files should be in the pull request
-1. Once the pull request is complete, create a new release.
-Use [releases](https://github.com/tivocorp/exoplayerprvt/releases)
-1. Run the jenkins (TBS) task to publish the build

 ### Pull Requests ###
 Pull requests are the mechanism for sharing your changes with the community and soliciting a review, both internally in this TiVo private repository, and publicly with Google.